AsheUrban/BlerpORama/README.md

 * _Clone down to local by selecting "Clone to Visual Studio" in GitHub._
 * _Open unity hub and select project._

+## How to Play ##

+In Unity, select the Sample Scene from Assets/Scenes.
+Press the play button to start, use the space bar to keep your birdie in the air and safe from harm!

 ## Known Bugs

 * _None_